-How to start a website in 20 minutes
+How to create a website in 20 minutes

-Follow these quick and easy steps and you will have a live website and your own domain name within 20 minutes, for less than the cost of a coffee a month.
+Follow my quick and easy steps for total beginners, and you will have a live website and your own (free) domain name set up within 20 minutes.
+For less than the cost of a coffee each month.

-- Worth it just for your CV and a professional email
+- Worth it just for your résumé and a professional email address

 - Generate passive income (make money in your sleep - keep reading)